 4. Pyramid Scheme in the Cryptocurrency Platform

-The pyramid schemed in cryptocurrencies is similar to the Ponzi schemes we see in any market.
+The pyramid scheme in cryptocurrencies is similar to the Ponzi schemes we see in any market.
 If you want to learn more about the pyramid scheme in the cryptocurrency space then best to look at Onecoin.

-The fraudster will capitalize by targeting new entrants and making them believe that they will get rich overnight.
+The fraudster will capitalize by targeting new entrants and making them believe they will get rich overnight.

 5. ICO Scams/Exit Scams in the Cryptocurrency Platform

 The full meaning of ICO is Initial Coin Offering.
-This is similar to the Initial Public Offering (IPO) excluding the traditional regulatory process.
+This is similar to the Initial Public Offering (IPO), excluding the traditional regulatory process.
 Between 2016 and late 2018, many new cryptocurrencies enter the platform promising to be the next Bitcoin or Ethereum.

 6. High-Interest Return as a Cryptocurrency Scam

-High yield interest rates have been a growing trend, specifically in the decentralized finance (DeFiVarious sites can) space.
+High-yield interest rates have been a growing trend, specifically in the decentralized finance (DeFiVarious sites can) space.
 Various legitimate platforms offer you to deposit or stake various cryptocurrencies and provide a high-interest rate as a reward.
 The regulated projects can offer up to 10% for stable coins or 15% for Bitcoin and Ethereum.

 7. Scams in Cryptocurrency Exchange Platform

-To check the genuity, there is a site called Coinmarketcap which classifies cryptocurrency exchange through the honest reported volume or dishonestly reported volume.
+To check the genuity, there is a site called Coinmarketcap, which classifies cryptocurrency exchange through the honest reported volume or dishonestly reported volume.